opossum-labs/opossum/documents/book/src/nodes/cylindric_lens.md

 : Input port.
 This represents the `front` surface of the lens.

 `output_1`
 : Light ouput.
-This represents the `back` surface of the lens.
+This represents the `rear` surface of the lens.

 ## Properties